michael2008/ME-Live-Doc/docs/getting-started.md

 ## Quick Installation

 ### Install the RIG
-It's recommended to use RIG kit offered by DataMesh to gain access to the best experience and convenience.
-The suite can be easily dissembled and assembled, but it's required that we should fix the complete set of device firmly so as to reduce unstable factors , such as shake, when we use it.
+It's recommended to use Rig kit offered by DataMesh to have the best experience.
+The suite can be easily dissembled and assembled, but do make sure it is assembled correctly and firmly.

-RIG kit offered by DataMesh has been equipped with all necessary software in advance.
+RIG kit offered by DataMesh is equipped with all necessary software in advance.

-The assembly process of RIG kit is demonstrated in the "Rig Assembly Diagram" and steps are as follows:
+The assembly process of the Rig is demonstrated in the "Rig Assembly Diagram" and steps are as follows:

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/7636848/26612913/683f5472-45ea-11e7-9c6c-5b6be96fd6bd.png" width="160">